vyshnavikaranam/EMICalculator/README.md

 # EMICalculator
-EMICalculator is a dynamic web application built using Java 7.
-It also uses JavaScript &amp; Bootstrap.
+The EMICalculator is a dynamic web application built using Servlets.
+And it's frontend uses Bootstrap and JavaScript.